 Some people change the order of their name when they move countries.

 If you can, ask the person which name is their family name and how they would prefer to be addressed.
+Follow guidance for how to write about nationalities, peoples and places outside Australia.

 Chinese–Australian economist Professor